Mouiad-JRA/FamilyExpenses/README.md

 * User registration, logging in and logout

-* Create a head of family family member
+* Create a head of family member

 * Head of the family can add or modify materials